Chicago certainly has a reputation for its bitter cold winters, but that doesn’t mean you should spend the next three months hibernating.

 9. Rock climbing at Brooklyn Boulders

-Get your fill of rock climbing right in the heart of Chicago’s West Loop.
-This indoor climbing facility is ideal for beginners, advanced climbers and everyone in between.
+Get your fill of rock climbing right in the heart of Chicago.
+This indoor climbing facility has two locations—in West Loop and in Lincoln Park, is ideal for beginners, advanced climbers, and everyone in between.

 10. Indoor skydiving at iFLY Chicago